 4. Video Learning Maintains High Accessibility Levels

-You can’t put a classroom-style lecture in your pocket to be used when you’re on the go.
+You can’t put a classroom-style lecture in your pocket and use it when you’re on the go.
 You can’t replay an in-person lecture whenever you want, and you certainly can’t share it with someone who wasn’t in the building.
 This is why video content trumps in-person lectures – for starters.

 Video content allows you to learn while you complete other tasks.
 It can be accessed at any time.
 For example, you can review a video immediately before a meeting to brush up on your (or someone else’s) presentation material.
 It’s processed 60,000 times faster than text, according to a really interesting blog post authored by Liraz Margalit, Ph.D entitled “Video vs Text: The Brain Perspective.”